-When nature starts to wake up from its long winter sleep, make sure you're outside to see it!
+When nature starts to wake up from its long winter sleep, make sure you're ready to greet it!

 The signs of spring's arrival can create wonderful memories of nature as a chid and make it exciting to see and hear them every year.

 Fresh green growth pushing through the soil, bumblebees emerging and, of course, bluebells creating a stunning blue carpet in woodland glades.

 As well as a time of new growth, it's also mating season for many animals and this results in some bizarre behaviour!
 If you're a budding photographer or filmographer, you could even capture the arrival of spring on film.

 What you will need

 Looking out for signs of spring is easy!
 You just need to be more aware of the natural world around you as it starts to wake up from its winter slumber.

 To keep a record of signs of spring, all you need are:

 - Find a spot near you where nature is ready to burst into life, a woodland, local park, perhaps even your garden.

 - Check what is on your Activity sheet (download in English, Cymraeg, Bilingual) and tick off the things you discover as you go along.

 - If you're skillful and fortunate enough to see everything on the list be sure to shout 'springo!'

 - Don't forget to tell us when you have completed the activity!
 When you mark the activity as complete, you will be asked to upload a photo or a piece of writing or art about what you saw.